danistark1/sensorGatewayAPISymf/README.md

 ## 📔 What is it? ##

-Symfony API for the WirelessSensorGateway project https://github.com/danistark1/wirelessSensorGateway
+APIs for WirelessSensorGateway project https://github.com/danistark1/wirelessSensorGateway

 ## 💢 Table of Contents ##
  - [Setup](#setup "Setup")